 Red Dead Online will evolve with player feedback

-One of the major points of a beta is to get player feedback.
+Player feedback is very important to Rockstar, even since Red Dead Online left its beta form.
 Rockstar wants player feedback for both big and small issues, whether it’s a bug or a future content suggestion.

-“If you encounter technical issues of any sort, please visit our dedicated Rockstar support site to find help or report these issues,” Rockstar said.
+According to Rockstar, “If you encounter technical issues of any sort, please visit our dedicated Rockstar support site to find help or report these issues.”
 To submit feedback about the overall experience, Rockstar has created a page on its site.

 Rockstar has already tinkered with the in-game economy following player complaints that items were too expensive and activities didn’t reward very much in-game currency.

-In a January 9 developer update, Rockstar said its working on a bounty system that will aim to curb griefing.
+In a January 9, 2019, developer update, Rockstar said it’s working on a bounty system that will aim to curb griefing.
 After a player commits crimes, bounty hunters from the different states will seek them out to pay the bounty.
 Rockstar is also toying with a system that identifies problem players on the map, so it’s easier to know who to avoid.

-Throughout 2019, Rockstar plans on adding new story missions, dynamic events, additional multiplayer modes, weapons, and outfits.
+Throughout the game’s life cycle, Rockstar plans on adding new story missions, dynamic events, additional multiplayer modes, weapons, and outfits.

 Red Dead Online’s in-game store is live and lets PS4 and Xbox One users purchase gold bars for real money.
 As of now, the gold bars can only be bought in bundles starting at $10.
 The bigger the bundle, the bigger the discount you get per gold bar.
-Prices for the bundles:
+Prices for the bundles are as follows:

 - 25 gold bars: $10